-The proposal reflects the established built form character of the immediate area where multi-level, variably stepped dwelling houses are prevalent, due to the steep topography of the land and difficulty with pedestrian and vehicular access.
+The proposal reflects the established built form character of the immediate area where multi-level, variably stepped dwelling houses are prevalent, due to the steep topography of the land and the challenges providing pedestrian and vehicular access.

-The proposed works have been designed to accommodate the steep slope of the site, whilst providing the required gradients for safe entry and exit for vehicles to De Lauret Avenue.
-The proposal is for a three (3) level dwelling house.
-It is the new roof form of the First Floor and Roof Terrace that contributes to the non-compliance and is considered to be a minor area of non-compliance that is comparable with surrounding development, and characteristic of the area.
+The proposed works have been designed to accommodate the steep slope of the site, whilst providing a stepped design that corresponds with the significant slope of the site.
+The proposal is for a three (3) level dwelling house with the existing excavated area to accommodate the levels of the dwelling contributing to the non-compliance.
+Accordingly, the area height above the natural ground level is considered to be a minor area of non-compliance that is comparable with surrounding development, and characteristic of the area.